pymeasure/pymeasure/docs/api/instruments/ni/virtualbench.rst

 Python wrapper for the VirtualBench C-API is required.
 This Instrument driver only interfaces the pyvirtualbench Python wrapper.

-This wrapper was tested using
-this `pyvirtualbench fork <https://github.com/moritzj29/armstrap-pyvirtualbench>`_, which includes some bug-fixes and a more up-to-date driver.
-A pull request to the original repository is pending, but it appears to be no longer maintained.

 **********************************************
 Examples
 **********************************************